teambit/docs/docs/compositions/mounting_to_dom.md

 The Compositions Aspect invokes the mounter function and passes the following arguments:

 1. `Composition: any`: The composition to render.
-The type of `Compositions` varies from on Env to another.
+The type of `Compositions` varies from one Env to another (for example, compositions for React components will be of type `React.ComponentType`)

 2. `previewContext: RenderingContext`: The rendering context provides information regarding the executed aspects.